 Your hands on the future

-Regional Skilled Trades will be open to all students entering grade 9 in September 2019, with the Regional Learning Choices Program application process beginning November 2018.
+Regional Skilled Trades is open to all students entering grade 9 in

 West Credit currently offers a unique facility featuring 12 specialized technological education shops in areas including: automotive, manufacturing (a full machine shop with welding and fabrication), construction, cosmetology, greenhouse, hospitality kitchens, and one ministry-licensed child care centre, all containing industry-standard equipment.
 Core subjects are offered at the applied level.